bendalab/thunderfish/docs/thunderfish.md

 1. `index` Index of the fish (the number that is also used to number the files).
 2. `EODf` EOD frequency in Hertz.
-3. `power` Power of this EOD in decibel (sum over all peaks in the power spectrum of the recording).
+3. `datapower` Power of this EOD in decibel (sum over all peaks in the power spectrum of the recording).

 ### RECORDING-wavefish.EXT